 In contrast to application-specific fields, there are numerous object fields that you should not maintain in SU24 because they are specific to individual roles, or adding them to SU24 would significantly increase your maintenance effort.

-The best example of explaining this is defining fields as organizational field levels for PFCG.
-These fields exist in SAP table USORG, and you cannot maintain them in SU24.
+The best example is fields that you have maintained on the organizational field level in PFCG.
+These fields are reflected in table USORG, and you cannot maintain them in SU24.
 The SU24 application does not even offer the option to maintain them.
-SU24 will also respect custom fields which you promote to organizational levels.
+SU24 will also respect custom fields which you have promoted to organizational fields.
 Some notable examples are:

 - BUKRS – Company code